Kids' Games & Activities, Planning & ideas, Scavenger Hunt, Special scavenger hunts & treasure hunts, Themed scavenger hunts & treasure hunts

 If you’re confident in your planning skills and have time, DIY is rewarding and free.
 But if you want professional presentation, tested clues, and instant peace of mind, a ready-made kit removes the guesswork.
 Most parents who use kits report they save an hour of planning time—time you’d rather spend with your kids.

-Get the Pirate Treasure Hunt Kit
+Get the Pirate Hunt Kit →

 Frequently Asked Questions